samyipsh/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the contact list and the total number of contacts.
+Shows a list of all persons in the [global contacts](#global-contacts) and the total number of contacts.

 Format: `list`